Advice from our horticulturist as the Rose Garden

-As the senior horticulturist at the Rose Garden—which celebrates its 30th anniversary this year—Tom knows how to deal with roses at every stage of their lives: young and old, tended and in need of pruning, healthy and not.
+As the senior horticulturist at the Rose Garden, Tom knows how to deal with roses at every stage of their lives: young and old, tended and in need of pruning, healthy and not.
 For this month's Smart Gardener, we asked him to address a common issue that every gardener eventually faces—tending to overgrown roses.

 Dedicated in 1985, the Krasberg Rose Garden's 5,000 roses have filled in the beds, trellises, and arbor nicely over the years.
 Some of the original selections are still represented in the garden: 'Golden Wings' and 'John S. Armstrong' are as beloved now as then.

 Before you grab the loppers, give your plant a long, hard look from the bottom up.
 All roses, young and old, want to be open at ground level—the better to get a good dose of sunshine.
 An overgrown rose is thick and congested at ground level, which results in lots of fuzzy tip growth instead of full, lush canes covered in buds.

 Check for dead or damaged canes (you'll prune those out first) and for signs of disease or pests.
 Next, look for the old and thick canes that will be second on your "prune list."
 While it may seem counterintuitive to prune the thickest growth, think of it from the plant's point of view: it takes a lot of energy to support an old cane, which therefore won't produce as many flowers.
 The canes with the potential to produce the most roses will be young, new shoots.

 Rosa 'Golden Wings'